Jennifer L. Branch

 Jury Trials.
 Due to the over 600 cases the Court started its term with, the Court sets multiple jury trials for the same day.
 Most criminal jury trials will take precedence over civil jury trials.
 Please email the Court’s Law Clerk (and copy all counsel) one week prior to the jury trial date to determine the status of your case taking priority over other cases scheduled for the same date.

 Case Schedule.
 Disposition Scheduling Conferences (DSC) will be held on Fridays in most cases.
 The parties are encouraged to set the first Plea or Trial Setting (PTS) after the exchange of discovery is completed, but no later than 60 days after the DSC.
-When practical, within 120 days of the DSC, the parties should select a future trial date.
+The parties should select a trial date at the DSC.
 The Court’s calendar is crowded, so the earlier the parties select the trial date, the sooner the case will be tried.

 Sentencing.
 Special Felony, Felony 1, and Felony 2 cases where the parties do not recommend an agreed sentence, counsel for the State and the Defendant must file sentencing a memoranda five business days before sentencing.
 The memorandum should explain all relevant factors the Court should consider when sentencing the Defendant.
 Sentencing memorandums are appreciated in all other cases.